refinedev/refine/documentation/docs/api-references/hooks/live/useSubscription.md

 title: useSubscription
 ---

-It is used to subscribe to a real-time channel.
-It returns the `subscribe` method from [`liveProvider`](/api-references/providers/live-provider.md) under the hood.
+It is used to subscribe to a Realtime channel.
+It returns the `subscribe` method from [`liveProvider`](/api-references/providers/live-provider.md#subscribe) under the hood.

 ## Usage